 You must create an integration user with spaceAdmin privileges in the Kinetic Platform to authenticate the “Agent Handler Execute” handler (configured in the next step).

 Note: Kinetic Data recommends that each Agent web server have its own integration user as a best practice.

-In order to execute a Handler installed on a local (on-premise) Agent, you must configure a handler in the Kinetic Platform’s Workflow system to call the local (on-premise) Agent.
+In order to execute a Handler installed on a local agent, you must configure a handler in the Kinetic Platform’s Workflow system to call the local agent.

 - Download the kineticagenthandlerexecutev3 handler.